gphanikumar/MM2090/lessons/Session10.md

 | make diff | Using the files in the backup folder, show the difference in the files that are modified recently. |

 ## Further reading

+As you progress writing codes to packages to software, the build tools will become important.
+Particularly when a large team working in different locations needs to contribute code updates asynchronously to the project.
+If the whole team agrees to use the same build tool, it helps.
+Learn a few of these as go along.

   * [cmake](https://cmake.org/) - commercially supported open-source platform for software development.
 See [kitware](https://www.kitware.com/) website for other such projects supported by them.
   * [qmake](https://www.qt.io/) - a utility to build software packages, from the Qt project.
   * [bazel](https://bazel.build/) works for C++ too.